Jason Varitek: 1997–2004

-Varitek was called up for a single game on September 24, 1997, collecting a single in his only at bat.
+Varitek was called up for a single game on September 24, 1997, collecting a single in his only at-bat.
 During the 1998 season, Varitek split time with incumbent catcher Scott Hatteberg, playing in 86 games.
-Varitek showed signs of things to come in the season, and with a strong spring training the following season, Varitek earned the starting catcher position.
+Varitek showed signs of things to come in the season, and with a strong spring training the following season, earned the starting catcher position.

 The year 1999 was a breakout season for the catcher.
-Varitek played in 144 games, hitting for a .269 average, with 20 home runs and 76 RBIs.
-Varitek went 5–21 with 3 RBI in the 1999 ALDS against the Cleveland Indians and 4–20 with 1 RBI in the ALCS against the New York Yankees.
-During the ALDS, he set a postseason record by scoring five runs in a single game.
+Varitek played in 144 games, hitting for a .269 average with 20 home runs and 76 RBIs.
+Varitek went 5–21 with 3 RBI in the 1999 ALDS against the Cleveland Indians and 4–20 with one RBI in the ALCS against the New York Yankees.
+During the ALDS, he set a postseason record by scoring five runs in a game.

-Looking forward to building more success from the year before, the 2000 season was a disappointment offensively, producing a .248 average with only 10 home runs and 65 RBI, as the Red Sox failed to qualify for post-season play.
+Looking forward to building more success upon the year before, the 2000 season was a disappointment offensively, producing a .248 average with only 10 home runs and 65 RBI, as the Red Sox did not qualify for post-season play.
 Prior to the 2001 season, Varitek signed a three-year, $14.9 million contract with Boston.
 Varitek went on a hitting hot streak, having a .310 average at one point and on May 20, 2001, he homered three times in a single game before a broken left elbow injury sidelined the catcher for nearly the rest of the season, as Varitek dove to catch a foul ball on June 7.
 The play went on to be a top Web Gem for the month of July 2001.
 Varitek finished the season with a .293 average, seven home runs, and 25 RBI in 51 games played.